sloria/sublime-html5-boilerplate/README.md

 ## Usage

-With a blank HTML file open, type
+With a blank saved HTML file open, type

-    htmlboiler
+    <htmlboiler

 and press `TAB`.